 Big Green is as straightforward as it is powerful, ramp a bit, play a bunch of good spells, win the game.
-On top of being one of the best archetypes in the Cube, it’s also very easy to draft.
-The only issue I stated with it before is that since it can be so easy to draft, it’s easy to fight over green with other players at the table.
+On top of being one of the better archetypes in the Cube, it’s also very easy to draft.
+The only issue I stated with it before is that since it can be so easy to draft, it’s easy to fight over Green with other players at the table.
 The nice part about Green though, is that there’s a lot of good green cards and splashing for random good cards is relatively easy as Green is the color of ramp and color fixing.

 Although there are a lot of ways to build Control in Arena Cube, I think Azorius stands out as the best among all the color combinations.
 Having access to Wraths, cheap removal, and the busted Azorius cards makes it really easy to get a great UW Control deck together.
-The most underrated aspect of UW though is easily Approach the Second Sun.
-A big issue Control can have in Cube is not having enough ways to win the game, but Approach functionally solves that problem single handedly.
+The most underrated aspect of UW though is easily Approach of the Second Sun.
+A big issue Control can have in Cube is not having enough ways to win the game, but Approach functionally solves that problem single-handedly.

 A well built Control deck can easily smash every creature deck and most midrange strategies, but will struggle against decks that are just back to back powerful cards.
 When drafting the archetype, make sure to prioritize early removal and counterspells higher than everything else.
 The easiest way to get a mediocre Control deck is that you have a bunch of payoffs, but not enough ways to live early in the game leading you to get run over constantly.

-Blue did lose a lot of tempo cards, but most of those cards weren’t that good anyway so it’s no great loss.
 Izzet is one of the scariest archetypes when it comes together as it’s such a good blend of aggression and interaction that it’s easily capable of crushing any other archetype pretty handily.
 You’re predominately looking for cheap spells and threats as your ability to cast way more spells than the opponent can carry you to victory.

-The main issue with Izzet is that it’s the blend of the 2 best colors so the odds are you’re going to get a bunch of great Red and Blue cards seems very low most of the time.
-That being said, a lot of the tempo based Blue cards can go pretty late so if this deck is going to come together, it’s most likely off the back of the multicolor cards and the Blue cards nobody else wanted.
+The main issue with Izzet is it’s the blend of two very popular colors to draft so it’s not going to be easy to get this together.
+That being said, a lot of the tempo based Blue cards can go pretty late so if this deck is going to come together, it’s going to be quite good.

 5 COLOR SOUP

-The last and potentially best archetype in Arena Cube is 5 Color Soup.
+The last and potentially my favorite archetype in Arena Cube is 5 Color Soup.
 Unlike all the other archetypes, this is by far the easiest to draft as there’s two rules: take lands and take bombs.
 The goal of this deck is to have as much fixing as possible so any good card you happen across becomes playable.
 Furthermore, if you notice that a lot of the packs are missing lands, that’s a huge signal that someone else is going for this strategy as well and you can decide what to do from there.

-Although I listed what I believe to be the best archetypes, realistically speaking, every deck in Arena Cube is more than viable if you draft correctly.
+Although I listed what I believe to be the best archetypes, realistically speaking almost, every deck in Arena Cube is more than viable if you draft correctly.
 Don’t be dissuaded to try out other Color combinations if they seem open and/or you just want to try it out.
 Arena Cube is meant to be fun first, but use this guide to get more acquainted with the format or to try and break even as often as possible.